Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Acknowledgements

 \subsection{Challenges on iOS}

 While many studies have analysed privacy in the Android ecosystem, comparatively much less is known about iOS.
 One reason for this lies in the few unique challenges that the Apple ecosystem poses.
 First, the closed-source nature of the underlying operating system (iOS), including the use of Apple-only programming languages and compilers, complicates analysis efforts.
 Previous work managed to decompile a subset of iOS apps, but no universal decompilation tools exist~\cite{pios_2011,zimmeck_2017}.
 Another challenge is Apple's \emph{FairPlay DRM}, which makes accessing and analysing apps' code more difficult than on Android.
 Decryption is possible, but relies on access to a physical device and takes time~\cite{orikogbo_crios_2016,chen_following_2016,pios_2011}.
 Depending on the jurisdiction, there might also be legal challenges related to the decryption of iOS apps, since this circumvents copyright protections (though arguably not particularly effective ones).
-However, there exist exemptions for research purposes in certain jurisdictions.
+However, there exist exemptions for research purposes in some jurisdictions (e.g. the UK and US), the analysis of which is beyond the scope of this paper.

 Apple's use of proprietary technologies and copyright protections acts as a deterrent to developing scalable download and privacy analysis tools for iOS.
 No publicly available, scalable tools exist for the Apple App Store (unlike for Google Play)~\cite{maps_2019,binns_third_2018,orikogbo_crios_2016}.
 However, such tools are necessary to understand the iOS ecosystem at large, and to hold the platform gatekeepers to account.
 This work address this gap by introducing tools and methods for both scalable download and analysis of iOS apps without relying on app decryption (see Section~\ref{sec:code-analysis-trackers}).
 This allows us to share our tools publicly, without having to worry about uncertain liability.